This is part 6 of 6 of my series on the process of revising, signing with an agent, and submitting.

 In general, this is how it works (with another huge flashing disclaimer that everyone has different journeys and the following details will not be accurate for every writer):

-After you sign with your agent (and celebrate like crazy whoooo!), often there will be a revision round or two to shine the manuscript.
+After you sign with your agent (and celebrate a ton, whoooo!), often there will be a revision round or two to shine the manuscript.
 From my limited experience and what I’ve heard from writer friends, these revisions can range from minor tweaks (or even no changes) to major rewrites spanning months.

 At this point, the submission process is very similar to querying.
 Except you don’t have to do anything.
 You can kick back (or chew your nails ragged, whichever) while your agent works tirelessly on your behalf.
-He/she sends out the pitch letter (similar to a query) to the editor list, and if an editor is interested, he/she will request the full manuscript.
+The agent sends out the pitch letter (similar to a query) to the editor list, and if an editor is interested, they request the full manuscript.
 No partial requests.
 From what I’ve gathered from other writers and trusty Google, this request can take anywhere from a minute to months.

 Then the editors read.
 The timing of this obviously varies greatly.
 If the editor is interested in pursuing, the bigger presses have to get second reads.
 If they are still interested in moving forward, the editor will present the manuscript at an Acquisitions Meeting.
 This process can take weeks so even if the editor has informed your agent they are interested, it could still be weeks before an actual offer is on the table.
 In some rare cases, the meetings can be expedited or bypassed, but it’s definitely the exception and not the rule.
 And for an offer to be made, often the entire team has to be on board, not just the editor (and this is especially true for the big houses).